 Dental cavities (caries) are holes in the two outer layers of a tooth, called enamel and dentin.
 The enamel is the outermost white hard surface and the dentin is the yellow layer just beneath the enamel.
 Both layers serve to protect the inner living tooth tissue, called the pulp.
 This area is where blood vessels and nerves reside.
 Dental Cavities are common, affecting over 90% of the population.
 Small cavities may not cause pain, and may go unnoticed by the patient.
 The larger cavities can trap food, and the inner pulp or nerve of the tooth can become irritated by foods that are cold, hot ,sweet, or sour causing a toothache.
+Click here to learn about having a pain-free wisdom teeth recovery after surgery.

-What causes a Cavity?
+What Causes A Cavity?

 Cavity causing bacteria in the mouth consume simple sugars, converting them into acid plaque.
 Acid plaque is different from the periodontal plaque that causes “Gum Disease”.
 The acid plaque produced by these bacteria causes the hard inorganic layers of the enamel and dentin to soften.
 The softened layers are then dissolved by your saliva, leaving a hole (cavity) in the tooth.
 Unless filled by your dentist, the cavity can continue to grow and spread to the inner nerve or pulp of the tooth.
 Pulp damage necessitates either an extraction o r root canal and crown procedure to be done.